 You know what’s great about classics?
 They’re original.
 There is something to be said for that very first, original creation.
 The SD card was the very first storage card.
 It was created in 1999 with a maximum storage capacity of 2GB, which was huge back then.
 It used Microsoft’s FAT-12 or FAT-16 file format.

-The original SD card quickly replaced CD-Roms, and it spelt the bitter end for dinosaurs like the ZIP disk and eons older Floppy.
+The original SD card quickly replaced CD-Roms, and spelled the bitter end for dinosaurs like the ZIP disk and the eons older Floppy.
 For those of us who remember 1999, the first SD card seemed like something out of science fiction.
 It was compact, portable, and stored a ton more data than any other comparable device.

 Sometimes improvements are a good thing, and this was certainly the case when the second type of SD card, the SDHC, made its debut in 2006.
 By this time, the Internet was a global force.
-File sizes from standard to photo files has inflated dramatically as more detail was stored.
+File sizes from standard to HD photo files has inflated dramatically.
+Today, photos take up a ton of space.
 As a result, flash memory storage needs rose.
+Insight: Troubleshooting SD camera card memory.

 The SDHC is a high capacity version of the original SD.
 It is capable of storing up to 32GB of data.
 It uses Microsoft’s FAT-32 format.
 But as quickly as this super storage device came out, our storage needs rose yet again.